 Help!
 How Will I know if it’s Menopause?

 The menopause journey can be tricky.
 If you think about it, this life change doesn’t have a clear starting or ending point.
-It’s definitely a trip with so many diversions!
+It’s definitely a trip with many diversions!

 Menopause is The Perfect Time to Focus on YOU!